Myths About Reading

 They are confident and happy with themselves.
 It is our experience over half a century that these children are much more likely to be the peacemakers in school.
 They are the ones befriending the kid that others are picking on.
 The bullies are those children who do not feel confident and happy.
 It is a simple as that.
-So this myth: early reading is not a good thing is totally incorrect - your child loves any kind of learning!
+So this myth is totally incorrect - your child loves any kind of learning!

 Myth # 3 Very young children cannot learn to read because they have a short attention span